WRXinYue/ocean-hub/src/docs/install/manual.md

-Misskey Setup and Installation Guide
+Ocean Setup and Installation Guide
 ================================================================

-We thank you for your interest in setting up your Misskey server!
+We thank you for your interest in setting up your Ocean server!
-This guide describes how to install and setup Misskey.
+This guide describes how to install and setup Ocean.

 ----------------------------------------------------------------